Sviundt/mk-studio/README.md

 Contains a list of equipment ment for the Control Room and is used to control the broadcast, videostreams and light.

 # Spotlights and Lamps
-Contains a list of lamps and lamp equipment to lighten the studio.
+Contains a list of lamps and lamp equipment to light up the studio.